Customer service in Japan is second to none. They have a saying in Japan:

 Whilst I think elevating a consumer to the level of 'God' is a tad excessive, it does help demonstrate why Japan is one of the top countries in the world when it comes to delivering outstanding customer service and experience.

-A simple recent example of this was when we were in Tsuwano, in Chugoku Prefecture, where we needed to buy train tickets for a journey from Yamaguchi to Osaka.
+A simple recent example of this was when we were in Tsuwano, in the Chugoku region, where we needed to buy train tickets for a journey from Yamaguchi to Osaka.
 My wife, being Japanese, engaged in conversation with the ticket counter staff about our ticket requirements.

 He pointed out that the services were busy (we were travelling back the day after a public holiday) and that he'd recommend buying seats in the reseved seating carriage (same price if you are using a JR Pass, or pay a little extra if not) or we may not get seats at all.